 As can be seen from this, not only the quantitative magnitudes of certain processes, but also the qualitative significance of some processes are quite essential for the stability of natural ecosystems through the interconnectedness of processes.

 Parallel to the material cycles, the flow of energy takes place.
-Solar energy is converted into chemical energy during the photosynthesis of the producers, which is used by themselves, by the consumers and the destructors for the maintenance of the life processes.
+Solar energy is converted into chemical energy during the photosynthesis of the producers, which is used by themselves, by the consumers and the decomposers for the maintenance of the life processes.
 In the process, chemical energy is constantly lost as heat in the respiration and fermentations of the microorganisms, until finally, after complete decomposition, it is entirely consumed.
 This energy flow is shown in ► Fig. C-10.

 The composition of an ecosystem and its structures can only ever be represented as a model, and there are numerous ways of doing this.
 Another example is shown in ◘ Fig. C-13, where above all the functional compartments and their interconnections are highlighted.